oracle/node-oracledb/doc/api.md

   ResultSets that have not been released (in neither situation are these yet cached), will also consume a cursor.
 Make sure that *open_cursors* is large enough to accommodate the maximum open cursors any connection may have.
-The upper bound required is *stmtCacheSize* + the maximum number of executing statements in a connection.
+The upper bound required is the sum of *stmtCacheSize* and the maximum number of executing statements in a connection.

   Remember this is all per connection.
 Also cache management happens when statements are internally released.
-The majority of your connections may use less than *open_cursors* cursors, but if one connection is at the limit and it then tries to execute a new statement, that connection will get *ORA-1000: maximum open cursors exceeded*.
+The majority of your connections may use less than *open_cursors* cursors, but if one connection is at the limit and it then tries to execute a new statement, that connection will get *ORA-1000*.

-## <a name="plsqlexecution"></a> 16.
+## <a name="plsqlexecution"></a> 17.
 PL/SQL Execution

 PL/SQL stored procedures, functions and anonymous blocks can be called from node-oracledb using [`execute()`](#execute).